Døvydas

-Døvydas has headlined major music festivals in Lithuania and Poland; "Visagino Country 2010", "Bliuzo Naktys 2010", "Wegorzewo 2011", and "Most Rockowy 2010".
+Døvydas has headlined major music festivals in Lithuania and Poland: "Visagino Country 2010", "Bliuzo Naktys 2010", "Wegorzewo 2011", and "Most Rockowy 2010".
 The Dovydas Band competed at the International Blues Challenge 2016, and made it to the semi-finals, something not achieved before by any Lithuanian-born person.
-While at the International Blues Challenge he jammed with many musicians including the mountain dulcimer player Bing Futch.
+At the International Blues Challenge he jammed with many musicians including the mountain dulcimer player Bing Futch.

+Døvydas is a content creator on YouTube, Facebook, Instagram, and TikTok.

 Early life

 Dovydas Maščinskas was born in Kaunas, the second-largest city of Lithuania.
 His father is a painter, and his mother stayed at home to raise him.
-Døvydas began playing guitar at the age 13, and after taking private lessons from older guitar-playing friends, he enrolled at the Kaunas Children Music School.
-Later, he studied classical guitar at Naujalis Music Gymnasium, and in 2010, he transferred to Kaunas Juozas Gruodis Music Conservatory.
+Døvydas began playing guitar at age 13, and after taking private lessons from older guitar-playing friends, he enrolled at the Kaunas Children Music School.
+Later, he studied classical guitar at Naujalis Music Gymnasium.
+In 2010, he transferred to Kaunas Juozas Gruodis Music Conservatory.

 Career

 Døvydas started playing guitar at the age of thirteen in Lithuania, learning the drums, bass, piano, xylophone and harmonica shortly after.
-He was heavily inspired by a blues CD that his father bought in Germany, entitled Blues Giants Vol. 2, a compilation of blues songs from artist such as John Lee Hooker, Lightnin' Hopkins, BB King, Etta James, and Memphis Slim.
+He was heavily inspired by a blues CD that his father bought in Germany, entitled Blues Giants Vol. 2, a compilation of blues songs by artists such as John Lee Hooker, Lightnin' Hopkins, BB King, Etta James, and Memphis Slim.
 Døvydas says, "It was magic.
 That CD with those songs was like having an invitation letter to Hogwarts.
 Not only the music was captivating and enchanting, they were singing in this amazing language, and they lived in this distant part of the world that I've only seen on television."

 During school he formed his first band, "David Smash and the Smash Band", which was later shortened to simply "David Smash Band".
 The group began playing local competitions and festivals and after their appearances on national television, they received invitations to headline major music festivals in Lithuania and Poland.
 He linked up with local blues musician Steve Arvey and moved to Florida at the age of 19.

 In his first two years in Sarasota, Døvydas expanded his musical repertoire and integrated himself into the local music scene.

-After signing a contract with the Del Couch Music Education Foundation and Howling Dog Studios, Døvydas has released two CDs in the United States, one of them titled State Of Sunshine.
+After signing a contract with the Del Couch Music Education Foundation and Howling Dog Studios, Døvydas released two CDs in the United States, one of them titled State Of Sunshine.
+In 2017 Døvydas formed his own independent record label, Revelstar Stellonaut Records, through which he releases his original music.

+In August 2017, he uploaded a video from one of his performances, in which someone requests a song by Steve Vai.
+This video went viral and has accumulated 10 million views.
+Døvydas has credited this video with launching his career as a content creator.

-Dovydas is busking around Sarasota, Florida, where he asks people to sing and records them.
-One of his most popular videos is Tennessee Whiskey by Vere Hill.
+Døvydas has performed in many locations around Florida, most notably St. Armands Circle in Sarasota.
+He has filmed many of his performances and posted them on YouTube, where he has over 1.7 million subscribers.
+One of his most popular videos is "Tennessee Whiskey", sung by Vere Hill.

+In October 2022, Døvydas moved to Los Angeles, California.